lucas11222/Oldgallery/README.md

 ## When you login you need to type your user agent when you log in.

+the ui dosent look great in phones soo

 # Vulnearvility:
 You can change the user agent with a extension